lucawellmeier/blogctl/README.md

 			...
 ```

-We go through all the components' purposes by example.
+We go through all the tools' features by example.

 ### Posting articles